-Вι ilding Setback from road boundary Setback from other boundary a.
+Building Setback from road boundary Setback from other boundary a.
 Buildings, structures and additions and alterations not exceeding 3m in height and 6m in length (measured parallel to the boundary) 4.5m 1m b.
-Buildings, structures and additions and alterations not exceeding 9m in height or 250m2 gross floor area 4.5m 4.5m C. Other buildings and structures 10m 10m
+Buildings, structures and additions and alterations not exceeding 9m in height or 250m2 GFA 4.5m 4.5m C. Other buildings and structures 10m 10m